Cairn Homes Plc: Director/PDMR Shareholding

 [This form is required for disclosure of transactions under Article 19 of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (Market Abuse Regulation)]

-Details of the person discharging managerial responsibilities/person closely associated 1 a) Name Michael Stanley Reason for the notification 2 Chief Executive Officer a) Position/status Initial Notification Initial notification b) Amendment 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor Cairn Homes plc a) Name 635400DPX6WP2KKDOA83 b) LEI 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted Description of the Cairn Homes plc ordinary shares of EUR0.001 each financial instrument, type of a) ISIN: IE00BWY4ZF18 instrument Identification code Purchase of Ordinary Shares pursuant to the bonus deferral obligations for the b) Nature of the transaction 2022 payment under the Company's Remuneration Policy Price(s) Volume(s) c) Price(s) and volume(s) 1.02 101,553
+Details of the person discharging managerial responsibilities/person closely associated 1 a) Name Shane Doherty Reason for the notification 2 Executive Director; Chief Financial Officer a) Position/status Initial notification Initial Notification b) Amendment 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor Cairn Homes plc a) Name 635400DPX6WP2KKDOA83 b) LEI 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted Description of the Cairn Homes plc ordinary shares of EUR0.001 each financial instrument, type of a) ISIN: IE00BWY4ZF18 instrument Identification code Purchase of shares under the Cairn Homes plc Approved Profit Sharing Scheme, b) Nature of the transaction an Irish Revenue approved share plan.
+Price(s) Volume(s) c) Price(s) and volume(s) EUR1.041 12,199

 Aggregated information